What is a life organizer app?

 Allows you to set deadlines, add due dates and plan out tasks to your needs.

 Good tagging abilities for labelling tasks & filtering them down.
 Great Kanban and calendar views for visualizing areas of life.
 Requires some set-up time for the set-up that works best for your needs.
-You don't have to add due dates to takes allowing them to be checklist-based. r Not suitable for writing notes or journal entries.
+You don't have to add due dates to takes allowing them to be checklist-based.
+Not suitable for writing notes or journal entries.
 Limited to task management focus.

 Todoist is free to use with limits (no calendar modes).
 There is an optional upgrade to $4 per month (annually) or $5 per month (monthly).
-Best for Task FocusedTodoist is a better life organizer for those who like to plan and think in actions.

 Best for Note-Takers: Evernote

 Evernote is a note-taking app with task and calendar management perfect for life organizing.
-Along standing note-taking app in productivity market, it handles your notes - perfect for create a document of goals, a plan your your finance or your daily affirmations.
+A long standing note-taking app in productivity market, it handles your notes - perfect for create a document of goals, a plan your your finance or your daily affirmations.

 Inside of notes you can create tables, add voice notes, even connect notes together.